Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Patricia Arabia over 2 years ago
+Patricia Arabia almost 3 years ago

 "Closures & consolidations are drastic & permanent.
 They disrupt the connection between families, communities and local schools, ...
 “No full study was made of the impact of past closures, to see how many students stayed in OUSD and how many left, what were the educational impacts for students who stayed, whether OUSD saved money or lost money from the closures after factoring in reduced enrollment, and if it did save money, whether it outweighed the impact to the kids at closed schools and the community around them.”